jamesturk/capp-workshops/debugging/intro.md

 ### Print Statements

 `print` statements are particularly useful in interpreted languages like Python.
 They allow you to see the state of your program at any point in time.

+Downsides:
+* You have to add them to your code, run it, and remember to remove them.
+* They can clutter up your code & output, making it harder to read.
+* Debugging code in a loop or frequently-called function can be tedious with a ton of print output to sift through.
+* You have to know before running your program what you want to see, if you discover a problem later you have to add more print statements and run it again.

 ### Logging Statements